-Growing up in Ohio, Vaughn didn't truly fall for barbecue until he moved to Dallas 15 years ago.
+Growing up in Ohio, Vaughn didn't truly fall for barbecue until he moved to Dallas more than 16 years ago.
 It didn't take long for him to become obsessed, and he started chronicling his weekend journeys across the state on his blog, Full Custom Gospel BBQ, while working as an architect.

-By 2012, Vaughn had earned a spot on the tasting team for the next Texas Monthly Top 50 BBQ list, which is published every five years.
+By 2012, Vaughn had earned a spot on the tasting team for the next Texas Monthly Top 50 BBQ list, which published in 2013.
 Then came a book deal with Anthony Bourdain's publishing imprint for "The Prophets of Smoked Meat," and by 2013 he had been hired as the full-time barbecue editor at Texas Monthly.

 "My book was published on May 14, 2013, and the new Texas Monthly Top 50 came out the next day," Vaughn said.
 "It was just the start of a very big year."

-CNN asked him about his love of this most delicious food tradition and where he finds it cooked just right.
+CNN asked Vaughn about his love of this most delicious food tradition and where he finds it cooked just right.